olaroos/deepnetnotes/logbook.md

 Up until now I thought that I was inheriting from a RNN module, but I wasn't.
 The RNN-unit I was using was completely written by myself.
 I'm going to do the same with the GRU and the LSTM unit.
 Because if I know how to write them it's going to be much faster training them by implementing them in Swift in the future.
 And I can hopefully play around with different tweaks in the meantime even if training-time is not optimal.

+**22 July 2019**

+GRU-module is not trainable.

+**23 July 2019**

+Made functions to build a specialised schematic for changing selectable parameters during training steps.
+Improved the callback-functions.
+GRU doesn't seem to converge as fast as my vanilla-RNN does.
+Need to do longer trainingruns with the GRU and build a function to analyse the gradients to see if exploding gradient is a problem in my GRU or RNN networks.
+I should introduce gradient clipping in some way.

+**24 July 2019**